Another entry on Bach. Maybe I should add him to my Blog title.

 Another excellent alternative, and my other favorite, is Frans Brüggen’s older recording from 1990 on Philips.

-Obviously, there are many others that have done an excellent job, from Gardiner (both 1985 and 2015) to Hengelbrock, to Suzuki.
+Obviously, there are many others that have done an excellent job, from Gardiner (see also here) to Hengelbrock, to Suzuki.
 But these two recordings are just one tiny notch above the very busy crowd.

 5 stars for both recordings.